 Adult Dose for INCIVEK:

 Take with food (not low fat).
-750mg three times daily.
-Treat for 12 weeks (with peginterferon + ribavirin), then continue peginterferon + ribavirin according to HCV-RNA response at Weeks 4 and 12.
-Do not reduce dose or interrupt therapy.
-Discontinue if futile (see full labeling).
+1125mg twice daily (10–14hrs apart).
+Treat for 12 weeks (with peginterferon + ribavirin).
+Monitor HCV-RNA levels at Weeks 4 and 12 to determine combination treatment duration and assess for treatment futility; see full labeling.
+Do not reduce dose or interrupt therapy to prevent treatment failure.

 Children's Dose for INCIVEK: